nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/hardware-accelerated-execution-manager.md

 Following are the hardware requirements:

-- Intel processor with support for VT-X, EM64T, and Execute Disable Bit
+- Intel processor with support for VT-x, EM64T, and Execute Disable Bit
 - Minimum 1 GB of available memory (2 GB or more is preferred)

-> [!Note]
->
+> [!NOTE]
 > Intel&reg; HAXM can only be used on the systems with an Intel processor that supports the Intel VT.

 <a name="on_Windows"></a>